Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

     `.\deploy-azuresecurityscenarios.ps1 -ConfigureASC -EmailAddressForAlerts <email id>`

-10. To Create standard DDoS plan and configure with virtual network <br />
+10. To create standard DDoS plan and configure with virtual network <br />

     a.
 Go to Azure Portal --> Click on "Create a resource" --> Search "DDoS protection plan"